 Low to medium heat for leafy vegetables (if you must cook them), and high heat for other starchy vegetables, legumes and grains.
 Cooking processes like steaming, broiling, baking and roasting, help to preserve the nutrients in them to a large extent even while they are being cooked.

 Carbohydrates Vs obesity and diabetes.

 Since obesity became an epidemic, there has been a series of approaches that have been followed to try to curb its growth and risk in society.
-Scientific and unbiased conclusions have been to either maintain or increase carbohydrate consumption in the place of fatty foods in those affected, as the case may be.
-This also will be carefully selected and portions control will be carefully adhered to.
+Scientific and unbiased conclusions have been to either maintain or increase carbohydrate consumption in place of fatty foods in those affected, as the case may be.
+This also will be carefully selected and portion control will be carefully adhered to.
 This is a sound evidence-based approach.

 This is because it has been observed that the amount of energy supplied by fats in fatty foods (9 calories per gram), is greater compared to that of carbohydrates (4 calories per gram).
 A high-carbohydrate food is less energy-dense than a high-fat food.
 Excess energy intake is the major risk factor for obesity.

 But the case is unique for whole foods that have both complex carbohydrates and unsaturated fats in them, they are nature's superfood.
 The energy release and the body's metabolism of such foods are different.
 Such are avocados, nuts and seeds, olives, etc.

 So, with other strategies like portioning and healthy food selection, eating carbohydrate-rich foods will contribute less energy than eating high-fat foods of the same weight.